steltenpower/swipaLOD/README.md

 TODO: fill in or describe state diagram

 #### FILTERED VIEWS (write-out of 3_other-filtered-views.jpg) :
-Next to the default Train-Of-Thought view (made in SVG+RDFa probably), many more visualisations and data notations (e.g. N3, JSON-LD) are possible; use the tabs to switch.
+Next to the INTERACTION described above, being the default Train-Of-Thought view (made in SVG+RDFa probably), many more visualisations and data notations (e.g. N3, JSON-LD) are possible; use the tabs to switch.
 You can filter any view, by adding SPARQL in the textbox below.